rmundhra2003/PrimeNumbers/README.md

-"# PrimeNumbers: using static method so calls don't require an instance"
+"# Compute PrimeNumbers: using static method so calls don't require an instance of that class"